Proof of a conjecture on graph polytope: Introduction

-In fact, the real solution set of the system in $W(G,n)$ is the dilation of a rational convex polytope.
-Such a convex polytope is determined uniquely by the given graph $G$.
-More precisely, the \emph{graph polytope} $P(G)$ associated with the finite simple graph $G$ is defined by
+Elements of $W(G,t)$ are called \emph{vertex weighted graphs}.
+The real solution set defined by these inequalities forms the $t$-th dilation of a rational convex polytope determined by $G$.
+Specifically, the \emph{graph polytope} $P(G)$ is defined as

-H.-K. Ju, S. Kim, and D. Lee obtained some computation results on the volumes of graph polytopes associated with many types of graphs in \cite{JuKim18}.
+Computational results on volumes of graph polytopes for various graph families were obtained by Ju, Kim, and Lee~\cite{JuKim18}.

-Now let's review some knowledge about polytopes.
-A \emph{polytope} $\mathcal{P}$ is the convex hull of finitely many points in $\mathbb{R}^d$.
-The \emph{dimension} $\dim (\mathcal{P})$ of the polytope is the dimmension of the affine hull of $\mathcal{P}$.
-A \emph{rational polytope} is a polytope all of whose vertices are rational.
-An \emph{integral polytope} is a polytope all of whose vertices are integral.
-Given a polytope $\mathcal{P}\subseteq \mathbb{R}^d$ and a nonnegative integer $n$.
-We write
+We now recall fundamental concepts regarding polytopes.
+A \emph{polytope} $\mathcal{P} \subset \mathbb{R}^d$ is the convex hull of finitely many points.
+Its \emph{dimension}, denoted $\dim(\mathcal{P})$, is the dimension of its affine hull.
+A polytope is \emph{rational} if all vertices have rational coordinates, and \emph{integral} if all vertices have integer coordinates.